 One drawback, however, is that when you refinance federal loans with a bank, credit union or any private lender, you lose the protections offered by the federal government, such as loan forbearance, deferment and potential loan forgiveness.

 In recent years, a new generation of online lenders has emerged in the student loan marketplace, bringing some serious competition to traditional banks.

 SoFi, CommonBond and Earnest are three of the biggest alternative lenders that let you refinance both federal and private loans, typically saving $14,000 or more.
 Again, refinancing any federal loans means you’d lose federal protections.

 Nevertheless, SoFi, CommonBond and Earnest have all been growing like gangbusters.
 Each has scored enormous sums of money from venture capitalists and investors in the past year, and they all have seen their loan volume skyrocket too.

 One important note: these alternative lenders all require you to have a degree in order to approve your loan.
 So if you dropped out of school or didn’t receive your diploma for some reason, these options aren’t for you.

 Your Existing Loan Servicer

-If you choose to keep your federal or private loans where they are, instead of swapping them into a refinanced private loan with another bank or alternative lender, that doesn’t mean you can’t lower your interest rate, and there are services as Quick quid loans which offer a great interest rate and you can get these services online.
+If you choose to keep your federal or private loans where they are, instead of swapping them into a refinanced private loan with another bank or alternative lender, that doesn’t mean you can’t lower your interest rate.

 Many student loan servicers will cut your rate if you set up automatic payments or if you make a set number of payments.
 So it’s worth a call to your current lender or loan servicing company to inquire about such deals.